panmout/AKNNQ-Hadoop-2d3d/README.md

 ## A MapReduce implementation of a parallel and distributed algorithm for efficient solving of the All K Nearest Neighbor query involving Big Data

 ### Description
-The algorithm needs two user provided spatial datasets of point objects in the form {int, double, double} for 2D or (int, double, double, double) for 3d, with their coordinates normalized in the area (0,1).
+The algorithm needs two user provided spatial datasets of point objects in the form {int, double, double} for 2D or {int, double, double, double} for 3d, with their coordinates normalized in the area (0,1).
 The user must also provide the number of neighbors *K* and the grid space decomposition parameter *N*.
 The first dataset is called *query* and the second dataset is called *training*.